What's a perfect place to meditate?

 Mindfulness is not about Buddhism or any other religion; I just see this statue as a study in calm focus.

 The ultimate practice environment is only partly about place.
 A place can be familiar, quiet and peaceful, or somewhere noisy with unexpected disturbances.
 In fact, especially when one is practising mindfulness of sounds and thoughts, it is often easier if there are actually some sounds to listen to.
-Interestingly, I am sitting in silence, I can practise noticing my thoughts and feelings about this - my tendency to want things to be varied and my discomfort with anything that is simply neutral.
+When I am sitting in silence, I can practise noticing my thoughts and feelings about this - my tendency to want things to be varied and my discomfort with anything that is simply neutral.
 Boredom is also interesting to sit with, once I acknowledge it is there.
 If I am listening to a guided meditation, then the teacher is also an important element as they create the atmosphere.
 There are times when I like to hear the soft tone of Tara Brach's voice, and others when Mark William's homely English voice seems perfect.
 They both provide a welcoming space within which it is possible to sit with thoughts and emotions.

 One of my favourite places to meditate in my home is our lovely Garden Room, a room at the end of my garden surrounded my trees, with internet, my meditation cushions and blanket, all our books and a heater, (and a curiously lovely smell!).